-DIRECTOR
+FILM DIRECTOR

-Amélie Ravalec’s films have been released theatrically worldwide with over 1000 screenings in cinemas, festivals and cultural institutions in 50 countries, and acquired by TV networks including ARTE France, Sky Arts UK and ORF Austria.
+Amélie Ravalec is a London-based Parisian film director and producer.
+Her films have been released theatrically worldwide with over 1200 screenings in cinemas, festivals and cultural institutions in 50 countries, broadcast by TV networks including ARTE France, Sky Arts UK and ORF Austria, and acquired for theatrical distribution in Japan.

 Amidst the profound social change and political turmoil of post-war Japan, a bold generation of avant-garde artists and photographers emerged in the 1960s, transforming the global art landscape.